 - stream on three devices at once

-- Youtube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
-The YouTube TV app isn’t available on Roku.
-However, users can use YouTube TV through the YouTube app on Roku devices.
+- YouTube TV supports Roku, Android, iOS, Apple TV, Fire TV, Chromecast, and more.

-- Includes Youtube TV on-demand
+- Includes YouTube TV on-demand

-- Offers a 1-week free trial.
-After the trial, YouTube TV is $64.99 per month.
+- YouTube TV provides a 1-week free trial.
+After the trial, YouTube TV is $72.99 per month.

 Check our review of YouTube TV for more details.

-Watch the Stanley Cup Finals Free
+Watch the NHL Playoffs Free

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.